humanmade/altis-dev-tools/docs/testing-with-codeception.md

 ### Test types

 To start writing tests, you need to decide which type of tests you need from the typical types available below.
 You can mix and match different types of tests to satisfy the project needs.

 #### Acceptance tests

-In short: *Testing a scenario from a user perspective, **in the browser***, ie: opening login page, typing credentials, clicking sign in, and checking browser output.
+In short: *Testing a scenario from a user perspective, **in the browser***, i.e. opening a login page, typing credentials, clicking sign in, and checking browser output.

 This type uses a browser, where a web driver drives the browser clicking and typing to simulate user actions.

-These can be written in _CEPT_ format, eg:
+These can be written in `CEPT` format, e.g.:

 ```php
 <?php